 Phone: 50 42 228; e-mail: firstname.lastname@example.org

-Toomas Vainola, Managing Director of Estonian Concrete Association
+Toomas Vainola, Executive Director of the Concrete Association of Estonia

 Enno Rebane, Managing Director of Estonian Building Material Manufacturers Association

 Phone: 648 1918; 51 82 662; e-mail: firstname.lastname@example.org

 Several element buildings with beautiful apperance have been completed in Tallinn through cooperation between E-Betoonelement and Nordecon.
 At the moment, the last of four houses is under completion at Sõjakooli Street, and by the end of 2019 three more element buildings with similar solution will be completed at Sammu Street.

 Project: Sõjakooli tn neli korterelamut ja Sammu tn kolm korterelamut Address: Sõjakooli tn 12, 12A, 12B, 12C ja Sammu tn 6, A, 6B, Tallinn Customer: Nordecon AS Product nomenclature: õõnespaneelid, postid, talad, seina- ja trepielemendid AS E-Betoonelemendi töövõtt: elemendid ja transport (osaliselt paigaldus) Project Manager: Toomas Böttcher